warwick-machine-learning-group/wmlg.io/wmlg-reading-group.markdown

 The paper/topic: [Generalized Bayesian Likelihood-Free Inference Using Scoring Rules Estimators](https://arxiv.org/abs/2104.03889)

+***

+20 May 2021, Thursday, at 3PM, by Harrison Zhu

+The paper/topic: To be confirmed

 ## Past reading groups

 18 March 2021, Thursday, at 3PM, by Nicola Branchini